-The Association of Canadian Deans of Education (ACDE) is an association of Deans, Directors, or Chairs of Canadian Faculties, Schools, Colleges, or Departments of Education committed to pan-Canadian leadership in professional and teacher education, educational research, and policy in universities and university-colleges.
+The Association of Canadian Deans of Education (ACDE) is an association of Deans, Directors, and Chairs of Canadian Faculties, Schools, Colleges, and Departments of Education committed to pan-Canadian leadership in professional and teacher education, educational research, and policy in universities and university-colleges.
 ACDE is a constituent association of the Canadian Society for the Study of Education.

 ACDE’s mission is therefore to foster professional and teacher education, engage in educational research, and participate in educational policy development.
 ACDE supports access, participation, and success in education for all.
 ACDE supports the professional development of educators through undergraduate study, initial teacher education, graduate study and continuing professional development.
 ACDE is committed to high quality educational research and to developing policies and initiatives in conjunction with other educational partners such as provincial governments, colleges of teachers, teacher organizations, and professional societies and organizations.

 ACDE members meet twice per year, once during the annual conference of the Canadian Society for the Study of Education and once in the fall.

 that high quality professional and teacher education together with robust and responsible educational policy are the foundations of a civil society and of Canada’s future in the global context

 that the role of the educator in a civil society is that of a public intellectual

 that quality professional and teacher education and sound educational policy are essential for individual and societal development